seepick/cccontact/notes/EXERCISES.md

   * dance and have different levels with different body parts; be super conscious about it
     * easily tempted to use sliding contact with skin touch; try to stay with rolling point
   * trio, 1 in middle, 2 other adapt to depth level (qualities of contact) of one in the
-* from knee sitting, other partner is standing on the side, pelvis&shoulders connect; from knee sitting into little animal, other partner goes with (sharing weight, yet sliding point of contact); and then A) fingers pointing away (easier) or B) towards the partner (more difficult). roll over partner, maybe with a small kick, make sure center-on-center (balanced; have a pause, break, verify you are stable, thus having all the options available again). go down on same or other side. stay in contact! don't lose umpf quality! for the base: you move, lower, support, push where needed.
+* from knee sitting, other partner is standing on the side, pelvis&shoulders connect; from knee sitting into little animal, other partner goes with (sharing weight, yet sliding point of contact); and then A) fingers pointing away (easier) or B) towards the partner (more difficult). roll over partner, maybe with a small kick, make sure center-on-center (balanced; have a pause, break, verify you are stable, thus having all the options available again). go down on same or other side. stay in contact! don't lose oomph quality! for the base: you move, lower, support, push where needed.
 * bodysurf: start sitting back2back; legs bent (can push). one partner reaches stretched arms up and to one side, going onto his belly. other partner goes over, from other side, with his back on the lying partner (stay on the back, no spiral, otherwise no continuation easily possible; in this exercise). important: base is chicken-wing hooking the upper partner to ensure the centers are connected; also helps with the flyer, when he "drops", to use this as leverage to get up, ending into seated position again.
 * sit side2side, both spread legs; one partner rolls over between other's legs, reaching arm between first; then is upside down (weird/funny position, butt towards other's chest). stay very close to center (don't put weight on legs, painful); stay slow & controlled. sitting partner helps rolling partner with arms to roll over. also possible with 3 people (2 people back2back and 1 "roller")
 * rolls: alone, animal, standing